MatthewBayfield/tutor-u/README.md

  In order to achieve the needs of the site owner and the users, as well as satisfy the websites purpose, it will minimally require the following functions and content:

 - Provide advertisement of and information about the tutoring scheme
-- A way for tutors to register their details, including their STEM subject expertise, as well what dates and times during a week they will be available to tutor
+- A way for tutors to register their details, including their STEM subject expertise, as well as what dates and times during a week they will be available to tutor
 - A way for students to book a tutoring session on a given date at a certain time, as well as enable them to provide a short description of the topic they would like to cover.
 - A way to assist students with choosing which dates and times to request a session, and to have an idea of tutor availability.
 - Content that answers any common questions tutors and students may have.